 Critical incidents are traumatic events that cause powerful emotional reactions in people who are exposed to those events.
 The most stressful of these are line of duty deaths, co-worker suicide, multiple event incidents, delayed intervention and multi-casualty incidents.
 Every profession can list their own worst-case scenarios that can be categorized as critical incidents.

-Courses in CISM teach models of intervention, designed to help first responders quickly return to service.
+CISM courses teach models of intervention designed to help first responders quickly return to service.

 Click the Course Info link below each course title to learn more.